Built by Metorial, the integration platform for agentic AI.

 • body (optional): Overall review comment

-• comments (optional): Array of line-specific comments, each with path, body, line, side, and position
+• comments (optional): Array of line-specific comments, each containing:

 list_commits